M20190649/master-thesis-code/NOTES.md

 * Figure out how to calculate the distances in the zones because the SUMO polygons don't have holes in them
   * Does it make sense to calculate distance with in the single polygons or already add them up to the zone?
 I think the first option.
 * Invest more time into Kriging and Spline?

+# 21.03.2020

+* Make all python code align with recommended code style (mainly use underscores instead of camelCase)
+* Break apart the listener.py file into multiple different files with different responsibilities
+  * Make use of the TraCI StepListener class
+  * Use Publish/Subscribe design pattern to inform certain controllers when the zones have updated